over-engineer/gasp/readme.txt

 1. Log in to your WordPress dashboard
 2. Navigate to the “Plugins” menu
-3. Search for “GASP”
+3. Search for “Simple Plugin for Google Analytics”
 4. Click “Install Now” and WordPress will take it from there
 5. Activate the plugin through the “Plugins” menu in WordPress

 = Manual installation =

-1. Upload the entire `gasp` folder to the `wp-content/plugins/` directory
+1. Upload the entire `overengineer-gasp` folder to the `wp-content/plugins/` directory
 2. Activate the plugin through the “Plugins” menu in WordPress

 = After activation =